 Here are five additional key characteristics that a data reliability platform should support to help your team deliver the highest degrees of data reliability:

-- Automation - data reliability platforms should automate much of the process of setting up data reliability checks.
+Data reliability platforms should automate much of the process of setting up data reliability checks.
 This is typically done via machine learning-guided assistance to automate many of the data reliability policies.

-- Scale - capabilities such as bulk policy management, user-defined functions, and a highly scalable processing engine allow teams to run deep and diverse policies across large volumes of data.
+Capabilities such as bulk policy management, user-defined functions, and a highly scalable processing engine allow teams to run deep and diverse policies across large volumes of data.

-- Operational Control - Data reliability platforms need to provide alerts, composable dashboards, recommended actions, and support multi-layer data to identify incidents and drill down to find the root cause.
+Data reliability platforms need to provide alerts, composable dashboards, recommended actions, and support multi-layer data to identify incidents and drill down to find the root cause.

-- Advanced data policies - the platform must offer advanced data policies that go far beyond basic quality checks such as data cadence, data drift, schema drift, and data reconciliation to support the greater variety and complexity of data.
+The platform must offer advanced data policies that go far beyond basic quality checks such as data cadence, data drift, schema drift, and data reconciliation to support the greater variety and complexity of data.

 Data reliability is a process by which data and data pipelines are monitored, problems are troubleshot, and incidents are resolved.
 A high degree of data reliability is the desired outcome of this process.